Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 University of Wyoming Radiosonde Archive: The classic.
 Go to weather.uwyo.edu, select your region and station, and pull the current or archive sounding.
 You’ll get the Skew-T diagram along with a data table and computed indices.
 It’s not pretty, but it’s comprehensive and trusted.

 Windy.com (Sounding tab): Windy generates a clean, readable Skew-T for any point on the map using recent radiosonde data and model output.
-Excellent for visualization without the austere presentation of the Wyoming site.
+Much easier on the eyes than the Wyoming site.

 SPC Soundings (Storm Prediction Center): spc.noaa.gov/exper/soundings provides observed soundings across the U.S. with calculated instability indices.
 Designed for severe weather forecasting but highly useful for any pilot who wants real data.

 Skew-T Explainers: The NWS and several flight training organizations have produced straightforward guides to reading Skew-T diagrams.
-An hour invested in learning the basics pays dividends for the rest of your flying career.
+Thirty to sixty minutes with one of these and you’ll have enough to start using soundings in your briefings.

 Putting It Into Practice

 You don’t need to make the Skew-T your primary briefing source.
-Think of it as the layer underneath your standard briefing that answers the why behind what you’re seeing.
+It’s more useful as the thing you check when you want to understand why your briefing says what it says.

-Your METAR shows IFR conditions.
+Say your METAR shows IFR conditions.
 The Skew-T tells you whether there’s an inversion keeping it stuck at the surface, or whether the freezing level sits just a few hundred feet above your departure airport.
+If your TAF forecasts afternoon MVFR, the morning sounding tells you whether the atmosphere has the instability to turn those clouds into something worse.

 The Bottom Line

-Good aeronautical decision-making depends on understanding, not just compliance.
-When you know why the conditions are what they are, you can anticipate how they’ll evolve, recognize when your briefing is going stale, and make go/no-go calls from a position of genuine understanding rather than a checkbox mindset.
+When you know why the conditions are what they are, you can anticipate how they’ll change, recognize when your briefing is going stale, and make go/no-go calls you actually feel confident about.

 Have questions about interpreting radiosonde data or want to walk through a sounding together during a flight lesson?
 Reach out.
 It’s the kind of preflight work that makes every subsequent flight more informed.